spfuu/shSonos/README.md

     sudo ./path/to/sonos_broker.sh start

-To autostart the service on system boot, please follow the instruction for your linux distribution.
+To autostart the service on system boot, please follow the instruction for your linux distribution and put this script in the right place.

 Attention!!
 Please notice that the script is running as with the 'background' flag.
 In order that, there is